DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 8.md

 sidebar_position: 8
 ---

 Enumerations are sets of symbolic names bound to unique, constant values, which can be compared by identity.
-Means it provide you some pre define value which reduce bugs in your code.
+This means they provide you with some predefined values that reduce bugs in your code.

-For example, Imagine you're developing an application for a fresh juice shop.
+For example, imagine you're developing an application for a fresh juice shop.
 You want to limit the glass sizes to small, medium, and large to ensure orders are correctly processed.
 Enums can help enforce this restriction.

-- Enums are declared using the `enum` keyword.
+- Enums are declared using the enum keyword.
-- Enum cases are declared using the `case` keyword, followed by the name of the enum case.
+- Enum cases are declared using the case keyword, followed by the name of the enum case.

 ```jsx
 // Declare an enum named `Size` to represent glass sizes